 Under certain circumstances, if a third party makes a "company superior proposal" (as defined in our merger agreement with Family Dollar) to acquire Family Dollar, Family Dollar could pay us a termination fee, terminate our Merger Agreement and sign a merger agreement with the third party, and the proposed Merger with Dollar Tree and Family Dollar would not be completed.
-On August 18, 2014, Dollar General Corp. announced a non-binding proposal to buy Family Dollar for \$78.50 per common share in cash subject to due diligence and regulatory contingencies.
+Dollar General Corp. has made an unsolicited conditional tender offer to buy Family Dollar for \$80.00 per common share in cash subject to due diligence, regulatory, and other conditions including entering into a merger agreement with Family Dollar and obtaining the support of Howard Levine and Trian Fund Management, L.P.
+The Merger Agreement outlines a specified process by which any such proposals are to be handled by Family Dollar.
+The Family Dollar Board of Directors after carefully reviewing and considering the Dollar General proposals, has recommended that its shareholders reject the Dollar General tender offer.